internetErik/atomic-scss-starter-kit/README.md

 # scssBlitz

-Scss starter kit emphasizing atomic and composable styles (functional CSS), but not preventing the use of BEM or OOCSS techniques for overriding.
+Scss starter kit emphasizing atomic styles but not preventing the use of BEM or OOCSS techniques for overriding.

 ## How to use